schloerke/geozoo/cran-comments.md

 * win-builder (devel and release)
   * There were no ERRORs, WARNINGs.
   * There is one NOTE.
-The author was changed, as I made a silly spelling mistake of my name.
-The spelling is a false positive.
+    * The author was changed, as I made a silly spelling mistake of my name previously.
+The possibly mis-spelled words are correctly spelled.

       * checking CRAN incoming feasibility ...
 NOTE
       Maintainer: 'Barret Schloerke <schloerke@gmail.com>'

       New maintainer:
         Barret Schloerke <schloerke@gmail.com>
       Old maintainer(s):
         Barret Scloerke <schloerke@gmail.com>

       Possibly mis-spelled words in DESCRIPTION:
         geozoo (5:43)
         tourr (5:98)

 ## Downstream dependencies